IgnacioConsuegra/graphCanvasJS/README.md

 Each branch contains a different project.

-There are 4 branches in total: main, personalThings, testTree, windowsBurble.
+There are 5 branches in total: main, personalThings, testTree, windowsBurble.

 main: Particle creation at mouse position.

+Graph: A basic graph, and AStart search, and breath first.

 personalThings: Interconnected nodes forming something similar to a graph.